wyx19981124/zk-DID-linkage-attack/README.md

 ---

-## Cosine similarity-based methods
+## Cosine similarity-based method

 These methods represent each user with behavioral distribution features including:

-- hourly activity distribution
+- Hourly activity distribution
-- device usage distribution
+- Device usage distribution
-- event-type distribution
+- Event-type distribution

 User similarity is then computed using **cosine similarity**.